island-lang/island-lang.github.io/README.md

 ```
 This looks much simpler.

 The neat thing about it is that there's not even a need to introduce any mapping rules.
-The behaviors we wanted emerged naturally just by adding a few "tags" in strategic positions.
+The behaviors we wanted emerged naturally just by annotating a few "tags" in strategic positions.
 There wasn't even a need to say that `name`, or any of the other properties, have the type `string`, since it also followed from the tagging.

 Now, it also turns out that roles can emulate some of the hierarchical relationships that we are used to in object-oriented programming, albeit in a more granular fashion.